Xiaoyu-Xing/youtube-algorithmic-bias/README.md

 - build_profiles.py/.ipynb: contains the python scripts to get the training lists.
 - test\*.py: contains temporary testing scripts, ignore those.
 - training.py: contains the scripts to log in by a cookie and tranining with a json video list.
-- training.py: contains the multiprocessing module to facilitate parallel training.
+- training_master.py: contains the multiprocessing module to facilitate parallel training.
+- testing.py: contains the function to search by keyword and record top x results, and for each above result, get the top y recommendatoin list.
+- testing\: contains the output of query search results and recommendation list after running testing.py

 ## How to use the python scripts: